Frondor/node-autoloader/README.md

   </a> -->
 </p>

-Automatically create a namespace of lazy-imported modules from the filesystem, by using glob patterns.
+Use glob patterns to automatically create a namespace of lazy-imported modules from the filesystem.

 ## Table of contents